New Jersey Devils Logo

 New Jersey Devils Logo History

-This club’s sporting career is very diverse: it started with the name of Kansas City Scouts, passed the Colorado Rockies stage, and eventually became New Jersey Devils.
-A rebranding accompanied each stage with a change in the logo design.
-The first two versions are related to the previous names; therefore, they represent the scouts from Penn Valley Park and the Rockies.
-The prototype of the modern version appeared much later – before moving from Colorado to New Jersey.
+The sports career of this club is very diverse: it started as the Kansas City Scouts, went through a Colorado Rockies stage, and eventually became the New Jersey Devils.
+A rebranding effort, including changes to the logo design, accompanied each stage.
+The first two versions are related to previous names, so they symbolize scouts from Penn Valley Park and the “Rockies.”
+The prototype of the modern version appeared much later, before moving from Colorado to New Jersey.

 1974 – 1976